 This example shows the time filter in action.
 The market price does no reach the target order (green line).
 The time filter closed the position at 21h59.

 These examples show back-tests for the standard Larry Williams Volatility Break-out strategy over several years.
-The results are variable but none are negative.
+The profits are variable but none are negative.

-These are the parameters you can change in the strategy.
-As usual they can be changed in the DesignerBar or directly in the chart.
+The trader can change several parameters in the strategy.
+The parameters are easy to change in the DesignerBar or even directly in the chart.